mauroservienti/milestone.github.io/_posts/2019-07-04-exploring-nservicebus-integration-testing-options.md

 header_image: /img/posts/exploring-nservicebus-integration-testing-options/header.jpg
 title: "Exploring NServiceBus Integration Testing options"
 author: Mauro Servienti
 synopsis: "Like when rehearsing for a show you feel the need to test the entire choreography, sometimes there is the need to test the full business scenario.
-When using messaging it's not easy and NServiceBus doesn't help much.
+When using messaging it's not easy and NServiceBus unit testing capabilities don't help much.
 Follow me in a journey that explores integration testing options with NServiceBus."
 tags:
 - NServiceBus
 - Testing